jmcollin78/versatile_thermostat/documentation/en/over-valve.md

 command sent to the valve remains identical to the raw TPI percentage.

 It is possible to choose a `thermostat_over_valve` to control an air conditioner by checking the "AC Mode" box.
 In this case, only the cooling mode will be visible.

+### Sleep mode

+`over_valve` supports sleep mode.
+Selecting `sleep`, or calling the `versatile_thermostat.set_hvac_mode_sleep` action, presents VTherm as off while sending a raw 100% opening request to every underlying valve.
+This request still uses the normal opening-control conversion: `max_opening_degrees` and the underlying `number` limits can therefore cap the physical opening.
+Sleep mode does not request central boiler heating; `is_sleeping` identifies this state.